lurchmath/lde/docs/phase6-labels.md

    given `string`.
 It returns the first one encountered, or null if there is none.

-The remainder of this section is efficiency improvements.
-Consequently, they can be deferred until later in the project, and can even be considered optional if we notice no performance problems without implementing them.
-If you wish to skip them for now, simply jump to the last few tasks in this section, about unit tests and documentation.
+## API Documentation

+ * [ ] Extend the `OutputStructure` page of the API Documentation to include all the work done in this phase.
+ * [ ] Rebuild docs and commit.

+## Efficiency improvements

+This section lists a potential efficiency improvement related to all the code written during this phase of development.
+Because it is only an efficiency improvement (and thus not required to make the code work correctly), it can be deferred until later in the project.
+It is not sensible to invest development time on an efficiency improvement if we do not even yet know whether its lack will be perceived.
+If we notice any performance bottlenecks that this improvement could fix, we can return to it later and follow the steps below to implement it.

  * [ ] Extend the `Dependency` subclass of IS so that it marks all of its interpretation results with an attribute, flagging them as having come